 12. Create a sense of urgency

-A good example would be a bonus gift/percent-off for the first 100 buyer or buy before December 25th.
-Another perfect example is this (again): How Obama ask for donations from their supporters because Romney has too much money.
-If a possibility of Romney winning the election is not a national urgency, I don’t know what is.
+A good example would be a bonus gift/percent-off for the first 100 buyers or buy before December 25th.
+Another perfect example is this (again): How Obama asks for donations from their supporters because Romney has too much money.
+If the possibility of Romney winning the election is not a national urgency, I don’t know what is.

 13. Triple Proofread

-Obvious isn’t it? however the majority say otherwise — proofreading is often overlooked.
-Typos and later-correction in your email can hurt your credibility and may lead to loss in your email prospects.
+Obvious isn’t it? however, the majority says otherwise — proofreading is often overlooked.
+Typos and later-correction in your email can hurt your credibility and may lead to a loss in your email prospects.

 14. Read Many Emails